Recipes ยป Cabbage Salad

 • Combine all of the salad ingredients, except for the cashews, together in a large bowl.

-• Whisk vinaigrette ingredients together and pour over salad ingredients.
+• Whisk the ginger dressing ingredients together and pour over salad ingredients.
 Stir to combine.

 • Refrigerate until serving.